-- I. The RFD becomes organized with the development of a well-defined RFGF.
-Large, predominantly frictionally generated, vorticity develops behind the RFGF at low levels.
+- (i) The RFD becomes organized with the development of a well-defined RFGF.
+Large, predominantly frictionally generated vorticity develops behind the RFGF at low levels.
 This vorticity is tilted into the vertical as parcels descend in the northern edge of the RFGF, leading to the formation of a small vertical vorticity maximum (V1).
 Concurrently, large eastward-pointing horizontal vorticity is frictionally generated in low-level northerly flow behind the FFCB.
 As parcels are forced to rise upon encountering the RFGF, this vorticity is tilted and another small vertical vorticity maximum (V2) forms near the intersection of the RFGF and FFGF.
-V2 is strongest and first forms slightly above the ground. - II.
-The two areas of vorticity described in step 1 merge to form a pre-tornadic vortex (PTV).
-At the same time, an internal RFD surge, that is the result of water-loading in the core of the supercell, moves quickly southeastward toward the PTV.
+V2 is strongest and first forms slightly above the ground. - (ii) The two areas of vorticity described in (i) merge to form a pretornadic vortex (PTV).
+At the same time, an internal RFD surge, which is the result of water loading in the core of the supercell, moves quickly southeastward toward the PTV.
 Large northeastward-pointing horizontal vorticity is generated predominantly by surface drag at low levels within the internal RFD surge.
-Vertical vorticity is generated as parcels descend in the internal surge creating a third vorticity maximum (V3) on the northeast side of the internal surge (V3). - III.
-The internal RFD surge and the merger of V3 with the PTV trigger tornadogenesis by enhancing low-level convergence and providing a substantial source of horizontal vorticity that is readily ingested into the developing tornado.
+Vertical vorticity is generated as parcels descend in the internal surge, creating a third vorticity maximum (V3) on the northeastern side of the internal surge (V3).